-In its announcement of the takeover, Samsung noted 65 percent of Harman’s sales in the last year were automotive related.
-The company, which sprang from audio brand Harman Kardon, founded in 1953, deals primarily with audio systems and technologies related to connectivity.
+In its announcement of the takeover, Samsung noted that 65 percent of Harman’s sales in the last year were automotive related.
+The company, which sprang from audio brand Harman Kardon, was founded in 1953, and now deals primarily with audio systems and technologies related to connectivity.
 It already has existing relationships with several automakers, and employs 8,000 software designers and engineers, Samsung said.

 The company also controls several audio brands, including the original Harman Kardon brand, JBL, Mark Levinson Audio Systems, Infinity, AKG Acoustics, Lexicon, and Revel.
-It also licenses the Bowers & Wilkins and Bang & Olufsen brand names for automotive use.
+In addition, it licenses the Bowers & Wilkins and Bang & Olufsen brand names for automotive use.
 Most recently, Harman made a deal with Ford to supply audio systems under the Bang & Olufsen-derived B&O Play brand as premium options in the automaker’s cars.